CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) Logging, and Amazon RDS MySQL error logging are employed.
+AWS includes the Amazon Time Sync Service.
+Running over Network Time Protocol (NTP), this service synchronizes the time on AWS instances using redundant satellite-connected and atomic clocks in all public AWS regions.
+The Amazon Time Sync Service provides accurate time stamp data to the following audit methods: - AWS CloudTrail logging - Amazon S3 bucket logging - Elastic Load Balancing (ELB) logging - Amazon RDS MySQL error logging

-AWS built-in features of native logging use AWS region internal clocks to time stamp all log entries.

 #### b

 ##### AWS

-In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) Logging, and Amazon RDS MySQL error logging are employed.
+The Amazon Time Sync Service provides accurate time stamp data to the following audit methods: - AWS CloudTrail logging - Amazon S3 bucket logging - Elastic Load Balancing (ELB) logging - Amazon RDS MySQL error logging

-AWS built-in features of native logging provide time stamps as specified in the ISO 8601 standard.
+Time stamps are recorded as specified in the ISO 8601 standard.
 ISO 8601 represents local time (with the location unspecified), as UTC, or as an offset from UTC.

 ### AU-9: Protection Of Audit Information